KaisTahar/cordDqChecker-MIM/README.md

   | ambiguous RD cases | number of ambiguous RD cases per year |
   | duplicated RD cases |  number of duplicated RD cases per year |

-- The data quality framework [`dqLib`](https://github.com/KaisTahar/dqLib) has been used as an R package for generating specific reports on data quality related issues and metrics.
-- The following references are required to assess the quality of orphacoding and can be easily updated with new versions:
-  - The standard Alpha-ID-SE terminology [1]
-  - A reference for tracer diagnoses such as the list provided in [2].
+- The following references are required to assess the quality of orphacoding and can be easily updated with new versions: (1) The standard Alpha-ID-SE terminology [1], and (2) a reference for tracer diagnoses such as the list provided in [2].

 	[1]   BfArM - Alpha-ID-SE [Internet]. [cited 2022 May 23].
 Available from: [BfArM](https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html)